 We structure the discussion by posting five questions throughout the hour for people to answer, and then participants are free to swap advice and ideas around these questions.
 We’ve found that using this format on LeedsHour creates better discussions and more interaction, meaning that everyone gets more from the hour.

 As anyone who lives or works here knows, Leeds is a brilliant city – perhaps even the best in the North!
-Here are some reasons why we think Leeds is great.
+Here are just some of the reasons why we think Leeds is great.